|

 In this paper we analyze support vector machine

-for errors and margin violations during the training stage.
+allows for errors and margin violations during the

-Two models for learning the separating hyperplane do exist.
+training stage.
+Two models for learning the separating

-We study the behavior of the resulting optimization
+hyperplane do exist.
+We study the behavior of the

-are mainly defined by the support vectors arising during the
+mainly defined by the support vectors arising during

 |